2015 California wildfires: Fatalities

 The season also proved to be a deadly one for firefighters battling the many blazes throughout the state.
 A United States Forest Service member from South Dakota died on July 31 from carbon monoxide poisoning, while battling the Frog Fire in the Modoc National Forest.
 A second firefighter was killed on August 8 by a falling tree, while battling the Sierra Fire south of Echo Summit.
 A 72-year-old disabled woman was killed in her home by the fast-moving Valley Fire.

-Fires
+List of wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2015 California wildfire season, as well as the fires that caused significant damage.
 The information is taken from CAL FIRE's list of large fires, and other sources where indicated.